sqonk/phext-detach/README.md

+## Updating from V0.4

+Release 0.5+ adjusts the way Dispatcher::map() works so that it automatically builds and starts the TaskMap, return the result of ->start() on the map object.
+It's parameters have also been expanded to accept the various TaskMap configuration options directly, in preparation for named parameters in PHP8.

 ## Updating from V0.3

 Release 0.4+ is a significant update from previous versions. *It will break existing code that was built to use V0.3.*